 In 2010 we were among the first banks in the United Kingdom to adopt the UK Code of Practice on Taxation for Banks.

 Tax evasion is illegal and goes against our culture, values and beliefs and our policies strictly prohibit aiding or abetting tax evasion.

-We advocate the development of sound regulations and internal procedures to combat financial crime, including tax evasion.
+We advocate the development of sound regulations and internal procedures to combat financial crime, including tax evasion, and do not endorse actions which seek to undermine tax reporting of financial account information under applicable legislation such as the Common Reporting Standard (CRS) or the Foreign Account Tax Compliance Act (FATCA).
 These requirements are also intended to prevent our bank from committing or facilitating – intentionally or negligently – criminal offences.

 We are prepared to discontinue, and have discontinued, relationships with clients in order to safeguard our bank against the risk of tax evasion or other forms of financial crime.